slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"We value “T-shaped” people.
 That is, people who are both generalists (highly skilled at a broad set of valuable things—the top of the T) and also experts (among the best in their field within a narrow discipline—the vertical leg of the T) (...)
 An expert who is too narrow has difficulty collaborating.
 A generalist who doesn’t go deep enough in a single area ends up on the margins, not really contributing as an individual.
 Where you choose to be deep should be an area of interest to you and which the market values."
 -- Valve employee book*

-> *"Always look for internal spies, people in the enemy camp who are dissatisfied and have an ax to grind."
--- Unknown*

-> *"Don’t ever work for someone you dont want to become." (...)
+> *"Your best job will be one that you were unqualified for because it stretches you.
+In fact only apply to jobs you are unqualified for." (...)
 "Being enthusiastic is worth 25 IQ points." (...)
-"Your best job will be one that you were unqualified for because it stretches you.
-In fact only apply to jobs you are unqualified for." (...)
 "The best time to negotiate your salary for a new job is the moment AFTER they say they want you, and not before.
 Then it becomes a game of chicken for each side to name an amount first, but it is to your advantage to get them to give a number before you do." (...)
 "If you desperately need a job, you are just another problem for a boss; if you can solve many of the problems the boss has right now, you are hired.
 To be hired, think like your boss."
 -- Kevin Kelly*

-> *"What did you get done this week?"
--- Elon Musk*

 > *"Your salary is the bribe they give you to forget your dreams."
 -- Warren Buffett*